FREE Case Evaluation

 Each field and each potential employer has a different set of standards – some even have varying security standards from position to position.
 By knowing this and preparing in advance for the security clearance issues that may come up, you can ensure that your past criminal charges are nothing more than a road bump, if they are an obstacle at all.

 Even some people who have already obtained security clearances run into issues when they are charged with a crime.
 But a charge does not always result in a criminal conviction.
 A defense lawyer with security clearance experience can help you both with your case and the potential impact it could have on your employment.

-From filling out the paperwork to assisting you at hearings, a lawyer is a valuable asset when dealing with both security clearances and charges.
+From filling out the paperwork to assisting you at hearings, a lawyer is a valuable asset when dealing with charges that could jeopardize an existing security clearance, or one's ability to attain such a clearance in the future.
 Because the process of obtaining security clearances can be tedious even when you don't have a record, you may be in for challenges ahead.
-But a criminal conviction doesn't have to mean the end of your career dreams and goals.
+A criminal conviction doesn't have to mean the end of your career aspirations.
 Contact us to discuss your options today.